andrewblake1/yii2-file-upload-widget/README.md

 contains the validation rule applicable per file

-This widget is configured to use dosamigos resource mananger - currently configured for amazon s3.
-Alter your local config as per
+This widget is configured to use dosamigos resource mananger - currently configured for amazon s3 hence alter your local config similarly to

 ```